vigneshwar1565/city-plus/README.md

 2. **User Registration**
    - Click on the register link
-   - Provide a valid email address and password
+   - Provide a email address and password
    - Complete the registration process

 3. **User Login**